Liberty Seated Quarters

 Briggs 2-B

-Original $1600 New October 7!
+New March 17!
 Underrated Date, Light Gray.
-For unknown reasons, the 1891 New Olreans date does not secure the respect it deserves in circulated grades.
+Consignor Price Reduction - For unknown reasons, the 1891 New Olreans date does not secure the respect it deserves in circulated grades.
 Mintage is only 68,000 pieces as the New Orleans Mint was consumed with striking primarily Morgan dollars followed by Liberty Seated dimes and no U.S gold.
 The Seated quarter denomination appears to have been an after thought with all entering circulation.
 Currently, this date is a rarity only second to the elusive 1849-O. Light gray coloration is noted on both sides of this survivor with golden hues at the borders.
 "Dirt' surrounds the stars and date punch.
 Both sides presently steely fields with angled lighting.
 Housed in PCGS Gen 6.1 (2020-2024) holder.